gcallaway2015/gcallaway2015.github.io/README.md

           gcallaway2015.github.io
 ```

+The browswer still goes to the networksolutions site at georgecallaway.com.
+I will wait a bit, then play with my A record.

 ## Default content

 You can use the [editor on GitHub](https://github.com/gcallaway2015/gcallaway2015.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.